mariuzka/covid19_sim/README.md

 ## Requirements
 - SOEP: An important prerequisite in order to use this version of the model an important is to have permission to use the Socio-economic Panel 2017 and to have a copy of this dataset on your local machine.
 You can get the data [here](https://www.diw.de/sixcms/detail.php?id=diw_01.c.738729.en).
 - STATA: Unfortunately, the current version of the model also requires a working installation of STATA (version >= 13). *(We are currently working on an update which will remove the requirement for STATA and will replace the STATA-code by python-code.)*
-- Conda: To install and activate the specific virtual python environment a current installation of Conda is required.
+- Conda: To install and activate the specific virtual python environment, a current installation of Conda is required.

 ## Setup
 1. Clone this repository onto your local machine.